ifm/libo3d3xx/README.md

 * [OpenCV](http://opencv.org) (>= 2.4)
 * [PCL](http://pointclouds.org) (>= 1.7.1)

+Additionally, your compiler must support a modern C++ implementation, i.e., C++11.
+You should note that we will not hesitate to employ features in C++14/17 and beyond as necessary.
+Bottom-line: keep your compiler current.
+We have
+validated:

-Additionally, your compiler must support C++11.
-We are using g++ 4.8.x on Ubuntu Linux 14.04 LTS.
+* g++ 4.8.x on Ubuntu Linux 14.04 LTS
+* g++ 5.3.x on Ubuntu Linux 16.04 LTS

 Installation (from source)
 --------------------------